Zzackllack/Politk-Projekt/Readme.md

 ## Features

-- Interactive quiz with famous political quotes
+- Interactive quiz featuring famous political quotes
-- Score tracking and leaderboard
+- Score tracking and leaderboard functionality
-- Share your score on social media
+- Social media score sharing capability
-- Responsive design
+- Responsive design for various devices
-- Dark mode support
+- Support for dark mode

 ## Contributing

-Contributions are welcome!
-Please follow these steps:
+We welcome contributions!
+Please adhere to the following steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
+3. Implement your changes.
 4. Commit your changes (`git commit -m 'Add new feature'`).
 5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.
+6. Submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+For more details, refer to the LICENSE file.